How to Connect Your Yamaha Disklavier to Wi-Fi and the Internet

 After your GL.iNet boots, it should show a solid Wi-Fi connection, and your Disklavier will have a reliable, wired network connection.

-You’ve successfully connected your Disklavier to Wi-Fi — with none of the headache.
+You’ve successfully connected your Disklavier to Wi-Fi—without headaches!
 Performances, updates, and network features are now available.

-Reseat the cable and ensure the router is in bridge mode.
+Reseat the cable and ensure the router network mode is set to Extender.
 You can also try connecting a laptop to the GL.iNet wireless network.
-If you followed the above instructions, you will have labeled it “Disklavier Repeater.”
-Connect to this with your laptop to this Wi-Fi network, or just plug your laptop right into the Ethernet cord.
+If you followed the above instructions, you will have labeled it “Disklavier Bridge.”
+Connect your laptop to this Wi-Fi network, or just plug your laptop right into the Ethernet cord.
 Verify you have a connection.

 While your laptop is connected, you can also go to speedtest.net and verify you’re getting proper speeds.
-The Disklavier doesn’t require very much bandwidth, but will operate poorly below 5 Mbps.
+The Disklavier doesn’t require very much bandwidth, but in my experience it operates less predictably below 5 Mbps.
 If the bandwidth is too low, the piano will start and stop regularly to buffer.

 There might be a problem with the local network.
 Some networks isolate devices so that they can’t see one another.
 This is variously called wireless isolation, station isolation, or client isolation, and is common on guest or public networks, but unusual on home networks.
 However, I did recently assist a customer with this setting accidentally enabled, so it does happen.
 This is a setting you can change on your router.